Skip to content

 Apply

-In REST APIs, it is customary to make a PUT request to a resource’s URI (for example, /v1/publishers/{publisher}/books/{book}) in order to create or replace a resource.
+In REST APIs, it is customary to make a PUT request to a resource’s URI (for example, /v1/publishers/{publisher_id}/books/{book_id}) in order to create or replace a resource.

 Resource-oriented design honors this pattern through the Apply method.
 These operations accept the resource and its path, which it uses to create or replace the resource.
 The operation returns the final resource.